Skip to content

 It is written in JavaScript, but it could be any other backend language (Python, PHP, Java, etc.)

 • The library jsonwebtoken used here to generate the signature must be installed on the backend.
-It can be found there (opens new window) with the instructions to install it.
+It can be found there with the instructions to install it.

-• req is the request sent by the frontend, which body contains the parameters of the purchase (amounCents, title, etc.)
+• data is the request sent by the frontend, which contains the payload with all the settings of the purchase (merchantUid, amounCents, email, title, etc.)

-• res is the response sent back to the frontend, which body contains the JWT.
+• signature is the response sent back to the frontend, which contains the JWT.

-• The frontend is then supposed to call the URL of the backend related to the code above, retrieve the JWT from the response and set it in the field signature..
+• The frontend is then supposed to call the URL of the backend related to the code above, retrieve the JWT from the signature and set it in the field signature.

 Many technical resources related to JWT (documentation, validation tools, etc.) are available on https://jwt.io.